sample64

 Why are the people from Porto called tripeiros?

-Yesterday, during a presentation, I have shown the entry tripeiro from the Portuguese Academy Dictionary.
-The people of Porto are called tripeiros (tripe-eaters).
+Yesterday, during a presentation, I showed the entry tripeiro from the Portuguese Academy Dictionary.
+The people of Porto are called tripeiros (literally, “tripe-eaters”).
 But why?

-In 1415, the King D. João I decided to secretly organize an expedition to Ceuta to conquer this North African city.
-One of these sons, Infante D. Henrique, was sent to Porto to start the construction of vessels and their supply.
-On the banks of the Douro river, ships and boats were built that would lead the Portuguese to the conquest of Ceuta and, in the future, lead the Portuguese to the process of maritime and colonial expansion that would characterize our country during the following centuries.
+In 1415, King João I secretly organised an expedition to conquer Ceuta, in North Africa.
+One of his sons, Prince Henry the Navigator (Infante D. Henrique), was sent to Porto to oversee the construction and provisioning of the vessels.
+On the banks of the Douro river, ships and boats were built that would carry the Portuguese to Ceuta—and, in time, would set them on the path of maritime and colonial expansion that would shape Portugal for centuries.

-Although the purpose of the high number of vessels that were being built was unknown, the entire Porto surrendered itself frivolously to the project, which absorbed a significant part of the city's activity for months.
-While many struggled to build the vessels, in the shipyards next to the Douro, others prepared the provisions for an abundant fleet.
-Thus, they gave much of what they had – Porto’s People not only offered themselves to go on the expedition but also offered all the meat they had in the city, keeping only the tripes of the animals for those who stayed inland.
+Although the true purpose of the large number of vessels was unknown, the people of Porto enthusiastically embraced the project, which absorbed much of the city’s energy for months.
+While some laboured in the shipyards by the Douro, others prepared supplies for the vast fleet.
+In an extraordinary gesture of generosity, the people of Porto not only volunteered to join the expedition but also gave up all the best meat they had, keeping only the tripes for themselves.

 tripas

-Originally a sacrifice and an act of great generosity from the people of Porto, it has thus become a title that even today, we, who were born in Porto, use it with great affection.
-And what a pride it is to be a tripeira! :)
+What began as an act of sacrifice and generosity became a name that endures with pride.
+Even today, we who were born in Porto embrace the title with affection.
+And what a privilege it is to be a tripeira! :)

 Comments powered by CComment